 \subsection{The problem at rate-level}

-Neutrino physics is on its way to become precision science and this brings new challenges for future experiments.
-The next 10--20 years will be centered on a long-baseline neutrino oscillation program using conventional neutrino beams derived from pion decay-in-flight.
-This technique of making neutrino beams has been used for many decades, an intense proton beam impacts on a thick target producing mostly pions, but also other mesons.
+Neutrino physics is on its way to become precision science, and this brings new challenges for future experiments.
+The next 10--20 years will be centered on a long-baseline neutrino oscillation program using conventional neutrino beams obtained from pion decay-in-flight.
+This technique of making neutrino beams has been used for many decades: an intense proton beam impacts on a thick target producing mostly pions, but also other mesons.
 The pions are focused using a magnetic horn, and the polarity of the magnetic field allows to select predominantly one charge-sign of the pion, which implies the ability to make neutrino and antineutrino beams.
 It is important to note, that the resulting fluxes and purities of neutrino and antineutrino beams are not related in a meaningful way.
 Therefore, the neutrino and antineutrino beams derived from the same target and horn configuration are essentially independent experiments.
-The next generation of beams will exceed the 1\,MW level of power on target, which represent a major advance in engineering and accelerator physics, hence these beams are dubbed superbeams.
+The next generation of beams will exceed the 1\,MW level of power on target, which represent a major advance in engineering and accelerator physics.
+Hence, these beams are dubbed superbeams.
 It is a very difficult task to determine the resulting neutrino flux, energy spectrum and flavor composition purely from data on meson production in thick targets, beam parameters and horn configuration.
-Currently, the state of the art in controlling beam systematical uncertainties is represented by the MINOS experiment~\cite{Adamson:2009ju} and the MINERvA experiment~\cite{Higuera:2014azj}.
+Currently, the state of the art in controlling beam systematic uncertainties is represented by the MINOS~\cite{Adamson:2009ju} and MINERvA~\cite{Higuera:2014azj} experiments.
 Much of the information used, in both cases, comes from the ability to change the position of the target with respect to the horn system.
 This ability most likely will not exist for beams with target powers in excess of 1\,MW, due to the resulting very harsh operating conditions in close proximity to the target.
-Therefore, it appears reasonable to assume that the level of understanding of the beam demonstrated by MINOS and MINERvA represents the best case for future experiments as well, that is at the level of roughly 5\%.
-More precise neutrino beams require a different technological approach, for instance muon decay offers the possibility to obtain high-intensity $\nu_\mu$ and $\nu_e$ beams with beams systematics well below 1\%; this concepts is know as neutrino factory~\cite{Choubey:2011zzq} and a low-energy entry-level version is know as nuSTORM~\cite{Adey:2013pio}, which would allow, among other applications, a very precise and accurate measurement of neutrino cross sections.
+Therefore, it appears reasonable to assume that the understanding of the beam at the level of roughly 5\%, demonstrated by MINOS and MINERvA, represents the best case for future experiments as well.
+More precise neutrino beams require a different technological approach.
+For instance, muon decay offers the possibility to obtain high-intensity $\nu_\mu$ and $\nu_e$ beams with beams systematics well below 1\%.
+This concept is know as neutrino factory~\cite{Choubey:2011zzq}, and a low-energy entry-level version is know as $\nu$STORM~\cite{Adey:2013pio}, which would allow, among other applications, a very precise and accurate measurement of neutrino cross sections.